vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

 ### Through Flatpak

-> If you don’t have Flatpak installed on your system, you can install it by going to [Flatpak's setup page](https://flatpak.org/setup/) and following the guide there.
+> If you don’t have Flatpak installed on your system, follow the instructions that apply to your Linux distribution on [Flatpak's setup page](https://flatpak.org/setup/).

 Vinegar is officially distributed on Flathub: